Okay, remember, every day, Christmas morning here on the Excellence in Broadcasting Network, get to open up all kinds of presents.

 Don't come out here now.

-Post, come out after the election.
+Come out after the election.

-You're going to come out here, you're going to steal our thunder, you're going to take the money that we're trying to raise to get television commercials for our propositions.
+You're going to take the money that we're trying to raise to get television commercials for our propositions.

-You're going to be competing with don't do that.
+You're going to be competing with, don't do that.

-And the White House said, our schedule's our schedule, we're going to go where we're going to go.
+And the White House said, our schedule's our schedule.

 And Schwarzenegger said, what the hell do I need this for?

-I went to that convention.
+I went to that convention and I spoke glowingly of Bush.

-And I spoke glowingly of Bush, and Bush is coming out here sabotaging me.
+And Bush is coming out here sabotaging me.

 I don't know enough to know, but there are people theorizing that his choice of a Democrat chief of staff is simply him saying, screw these Republicans.